Introducing the monthly RTT charts

 The sustainable waiting time

 The green line models the same size of waiting list, but this time on the basis of good patient scheduling.
-It doesn’t assume a perfect first-come-first-served queue like the one in the Post Office (which is what ‘clearance times’ would represent), but a reasonable one that takes into account clinical priorities and the disruptions caused by randomness, removals etc.
+It doesn’t assume a perfect first-come-first-served queue like the one in the Post Office (which is what the commonly-cited ‘clearance times’ would represent), but a more realistic one that takes into account clinical priorities and the disruptions caused by randomness, removals etc.

-It shows that shorter waiting times should be sustainable in this specialty, and the green triangle shows that waiting times would be reduced to 92 per cent within 16 weeks with good patient scheduling.
+The green line shows that shorter waiting times should be sustainable in this specialty, and the green triangle shows that waiting times would be reduced to 92 per cent within 43 weeks with good patient scheduling.

 Waiting times by stage of treatment and subspecialty

 What else can the chart above tell us about patient scheduling?
 Take a look at the columns.
 They show how long patients had waited when they were treated and discharged (the ‘completed’ waiting times for ‘clock stops’, in RTT jargon).
-The orange columns show how long the outpatients had waited (‘non-admitted clock stops’) and the red columns show how long the inpatients and daycases had waited (‘admitted clock stops’).
+The orange columns show how long the outpatients had waited (‘non-admitted clock stops’) and the red columns show how long the inpatients and daycases had waited (‘admitted clock stops’) at the moment they left the waiting list.

-There is a prominent peak in the orange columns at 5-6 weeks, which suggests that new outpatients are typically seen after a 5-6 week wait which is quite common and sensible for a surgical pathway like this.
-There is also a peak very early on at 0-1 weeks, which probably represents the most urgent elective patients.
+There is a peak in the orange columns at 6-9 weeks, which suggests that new outpatients are commonly seen after a 6-9 week wait which is quite common for a surgical pathway like this.
+There is also a peak very early on at 0-1 weeks, which probably represents the most urgent elective referrals.
 Then there are smaller orange columns at higher waiting times, which may represent patients being discharged from clinic following diagnostic scans – these are guesses because unfortunately the published RTT data does not distinguish between these different patients.

 Huge amounts of information